 Hard bad sectors occur when the media is physically damaged, like when a speck of dust lands on the disk or the read/write head makes contact and ruins the surface.

-A soft bad sector is when malware or an improper shutdown confuses the disk drive.
+Soft bad sectors are when malware or an improper shutdown confuses the disk drive.
 From that point on, the computer remembers that this data wasn't verifiable and marks it as a bad sector.
 You lose disk space and possibly even the file that didn't get written correctly.

 How to prevent corrupted data

 A large number of bad sectors can also indicate malware, which must be taken care of immediately if you don't want to lose any more data.
-Malware can cause your computer’s performance to suffer, with 100% disk usage at all times.
+Malware can cause your computer’s performance to suffer, with 100% disk usage at all times (something that should be addressed immediately).

 When your hard drive is healthy, your PC boots up quickly and functions properly.
 Keep yours in top shape by running the defragger or letting your chosen malware and virus removal tool do a sweep to make sure there’s nothing hindering your computer’s performance.

 Don’t have time to mess with multiple apps to keep your computer in good shape?
 Want to use a tool that you can set and forget?
-AVG TuneUp automatically clears out all the stuff that builds up behind the scenes: browsing history, downloaded files, and more.
-Try it today with a free trial.
+AVG TuneUp automatically clears out all the stuff that builds up behind the scenes like traces from your browsing history, old downloaded files, and more.
+Give AVG a spin today.

 Here are some common issues that people struggle with before CHKDSK can run a disk scan.